Brachyspira pilosicoli: Poultry

 In poultry, infection with Brachyspira pilosicoli causes avian intestinal spirochetosis.
 The disease occurs most frequently in laying hens and breeding flocks.
 Birds are at risk of colonization with Brachyspira pilosicoli starting around 15 weeks of age, and their risk increases with age.
 Therefore, due to the young age of the birds, it is unlikely to see avian intestinal spirochetosis in broiler chickens and in hatcheries.
 Clinical signs of the disease include severe watery diarrhea and reduced productivity.
-In laying hens, avian intestinal spirochetosis results in decreased egg production, delayed onset of egg production, eggs stained with feces, reduced egg quality and increased mortality.
+In laying hens, avian intestinal spirochetosis results in decreased egg production, delayed onset of egg production, eggs stained with feces, reduced egg quality, and increased mortality.
 Chicks hatched from hens colonized with Brachyspira pilosicoli have reduced growth rates and experience wet feces.
 Transmission occurs most commonly from contact with wildlife or other domestic animals carrying the bacteria, as well as from contaminated people or equipment.
 Avian intestinal spirochetosis has been reported globally, with prevalence varying by region.
 Colonization with Brachyspira pilosicoli has been shown to produce similar clinical disease in other poultry species such as turkeys and ducks.

 Humans

 Clinical infection with Brachyspira pilosicoli in humans is uncommon but has been associated with colonic spirochetosis, also termed intestinal spirochetosis.
 The prevalence of infection is highest in developing countries.
 Conditions of poverty and unhygienic environments are predisposing factors for infection.
-Epidemiological data from developing countries indicates that the prevalence of colonization ranges from 11-25%.
+Epidemiological data from developing countries indicate that the prevalence of colonization ranges from 11 to 25%.
 In developed countries, identification of Brachyspira pilosicoli colonization is often an incidental finding on rectal biopsy or colonoscopy.
 Immunocompromised individuals, individuals living with HIV and homosexual men have an increased risk of infection.
 The majority of human infections with Brachyspira pilosicoli are asymptomatic.
 Symptomatic infections are characterized by diarrhea, headaches, bloating, cramping, rectal bleeding and colitis.
-Treament with 10 days co-amoxicilline 1g bid + metronidazole 500 tid seems to have very good results on abdominal symptoms.
+Treatment for 10 days with co-amoxicillin 1 g twice daily and metronidazole 500 mg thrice daily seems to have good results on abdominal symptoms.